Under the Education Act 2002 (section 175 and 157), schools must make arrangements to safeguard and promote the welfare of children.

 In accordance with local information sharing protocols, we will ensure that information is shared effectively and sensitively.
 Information will only be shared with other services where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.

-The Headteacher will seek advice from Social Care when there is reasonable cause to suspect a child may be suffering or likely to suffer significant harm.
+The Designated Safeguarding Lead Professionals will seek advice from Social Care when there is reasonable cause to suspect a child may be suffering or likely to suffer significant harm.
 Occasionally, concerns are passed on which are later shown to be unfounded.
-Parents/carers will appreciate that the Headteacher was carrying out their responsibilities in accordance with the law and acting in the best interests of all children.
+Parents/carers will appreciate that the Designated Safeguarding Lead Professionals were carrying out their responsibilities in accordance with the law and acting in the best interests of all children.

 Designated Safeguarding Lead: Mrs T Dale (Acting Headteacher).